ihsoft/TimberbornModsUnity/Assets/CategoryButton/StaticFiles/ThunderstorePackage/README.md

 In case you experience problems, message me in the modding channel of the the [Timberborn discord](https://discord.gg/mfbBF4cWpX) or message me directly (Tobbert#1607).
 I will try to fix it as soon as possible. :D

 ## Changelog

+### 1.2.0 -

+- Changed so the buttons are now based on specifications instead of prefabs.

 ### 1.1.2 - 23.9.2022